Malik Boyd: Career

-In 2017, Boyd was the first Executive targeted by Brandon Beane for the Director of Pro Personnel role at the Buffalo Bills.
-Boyd was hired on and is currently the Director of Pro Personnel for the Buffalo Bills since May of 2017.
+In 2017, Boyd was the first executive targeted by Brandon Beane for the director of pro personnel role at the Buffalo Bills.
+He was hired on and is currently the director of pro personnel for the Bills since May 2017.

 Personal life

-Boyd played in the National Football League as a Defensive back for the Minnesota Vikings in the 1994 and 1995 seasons.
-Prior to the NFL, from 1990-1993, Boyd played as a Defensive Back on the Southern University (Baton Rouge) Football Team.
+Boyd played in the National Football League as a defensive back for the Minnesota Vikings in the 1994 and 1995 seasons.
+Prior to the NFL, from 1990 to 1993, he played as a defensive back on the Southern University (Baton Rouge) football team.
 It was during this time that the Southern University Jaguars won the 1993 SWAC and Black College Football National Championships.
 Boyd graduated from Southern University (Baton Rouge) with a Bachelor of Science (B.S.) in Rehabilitation Psychology degree.